dconlrn/dconlrn.github.io/mlyw.md

 - **Overfit Model**
 > The model has been trained on too much data that is too similar to eachother and as a result the model does not do good at making predictions on outliers or data that is too dissimilar to the data it was trained on.

+- **Discrete data**
+> - countable, individualized, and nondivisible figures in statistics.
+> - These data points exist only in set increments.
+> - Data analysts and statisticians visualize discrete data using bar graphs, line charts, histograms, and pie charts.
+>
+>
+> For example, if you track the number of push-ups you do each day for a month, an underlying goal is to evaluate your progress and the rate of improvement.
+With that said, your daily tally is a discrete, isolated number.

+- **Continuous Data**
+> - Data that can be categorized in a range.
+> - Data that has the possibility of going on forever many time data measured in (Time, Days, Hours, Minutes etc..)

 <a id="supervised"></a>